 Cover Letter Sample

-Finally, as we promised in the title, we will show you how your cover letter would look by applying these tips and printing your essence.
+Finally, as promised in the title, we will show you how your cover letter would look by applying these tips and printing your essence.
 It might look something like this:

 Jane Doe